|

 FreeBSD and many architectures on Linux (including ARM, IA-64,

-McGrath.
-Since then, strace gained support for several new Linux
+Roland McGrath.
+Since then, strace gained support for several new

-some of them, and received numerous additions and improvements in
+support for some of them, and received numerous additions and

-syscalls decoders on Linux; strace development migrated to Git
+improvements in system calls decoders on Linux; strace development

-during that period.
-Since 2009, strace is actively maintained by
+Since 2009, strace has been actively maintained by Dmitry Levin.

-Dmitry Levin. strace gained support for AArch64, ARC, AVR32,
+During this period, strace has gained support for the AArch64,

-apparently broken support for non-Linux operating systems was
+unmaintained and apparently broken support for non-Linux operating

-removed.
-Also, in 2012 strace gained support for path tracing
+systems was removed.
+Also, in 2012 strace gained support for path

-and file descriptor path decoding.
-In 2014, support for stack
+tracing and file descriptor path decoding.
+In 2014, support for

-trace printing was added.
-In 2016, syscall fault injection was
+stack trace printing was added.
+In 2016, system call tampering

 For the additional information, please refer to the NEWS file and